Molecular Fingerprints Are Strong Models for Peptide Function Prediction: Related works

 \section{Related works}

-Prediction approaches differ mainly by representation.
-For atom‑level peptide graphs, message‑passing GNNs such as GCN, GraphSAGE and GIN learn local structure, but have limited receptive fields \cite{GCN, GraphSAGE, GIN}.
-Graph Transformers use global attention, yet require positional encodings and have weak graph inductive bias.
-Hybrid or alternative designs, such as GraphGPS (with HDSE), GRIT, GraphViT, and S$^{2}$GCN, seek to capture both local and long‑range structure and report strong results on molecular benchmarks including LRGB peptides dataset \cite{rampavsek2022recipe, HDSE, GRIT, GraphViT, S2GCN}.
+Prediction approaches for peptides differ mainly by representation.
+For atom-level graphs, message-passing GNNs such as GCN, GraphSAGE, and GIN rely on local neighborhood aggregation \cite{GCN, GraphSAGE, GIN}.
+Graph Transformers replace message passing with attention mechanisms, typically with sparsified or semi-local variants, rather than fully global attention, to manage computational cost.
+Their rchitectures, like GraphGPS, HDSE, GRIT, GraphViT, and S$^{2}$GCN, aim to combine local and long-range modeling, and report strong performance on peptides datasets in LRGB benchmark \cite{rampavsek2022recipe, HDSE, GRIT, GraphViT, S2GCN}.

-Sequence-based bioinformatics pipelines remain competitive, especially when data is scarce.
+Sequence-based pipelines remain competitive, especially when data is scarce.
 They derive physicochemical and compositional descriptors (e.g. amphiphilicity, hydrophobicity) and use classical classifiers like RandomForest or SVM.
-Notable examples include Ampir, MACREL and amPEPpy \cite{ampir, MACREL, lawrence2021ampeppy}, which can rival early deep models such as AMPScannerV2 \cite{veltri2018deep}.
-More recently, pretrained transformers (PLMs) such as ProtBERT and ProtT5 gained popularity.
-Those models are pretrained on large protein corpora, including peptide sequences \cite{ProtTrans}.
+Notable examples include Ampir, MACREL and amPEPpy \cite{ampir, MACREL, lawrence2021ampeppy}, and early deep learning models such as AMPScannerV2 \cite{veltri2018deep}.
+More recently Protein Language Models (PLMs), based on transformer architecture, such as ProtBERT and ProtT5 gained popularity, utilizing pretraining on large protein corpora \cite{ProtTrans}.
 The ESM family of models shows a scaling behavior similar to LLMs and give strong results on independent peptide benchmarks \cite{ESM2, AutoPeptideML}.
-Focusing on AMPs, specialized PLMs, e.g., BERT‑Protein, LMPred, cAMPs‑pred, and AMP‑BERT, are available with pretrained heads for direct use \cite{BERT_Protein, dee2022lmpred, ma2022identification, lee2023amp}.
+For AMPs, specialized PLMs are available, e.g., BERT‑Protein, LMPred, cAMPs‑pred, and AMP‑BERT \cite{BERT_Protein, dee2022lmpred, ma2022identification, lee2023amp}.